 One of the most common purposes of business loans is paying off existing debts.
 But before applying, you should first tackle the other items on this list.
-Showing you’ve exhausted all of the basic measures to reduce debt will greatly increase your chances of approval.
+Showing you’ve exhausted all of the necessary measures to reduce debt will significantly increase your chances of approval.

 If you are currently paying back multiple loans, you may be able to consolidate your loans into a single monthly payment with longer terms.
 Your monthly expenses will decrease without damaging your credit.

 When Does it Make Sense to Take Out Multiple Business Loans?

 Most business leaders would probably balk at the idea of taking out multiple business loans.
 But in some situations, paying off numerous business loans simultaneously is the lesser of two evils.
 Before we lay out these specific situations, let’s first establish which conditions you absolutely must meet even to consider taking out multiple loans: